nunombispo/DokkuAPI/README.md

 More features are planned to be added soon.
 The current features allows to deploy an application, set a datastore (database), set domain and enable HTTPS certificates.

 # Security
-No security is currently implemented in the API.
-After deployment it is available on the deployment URL or IP:PORT address without any security.
-Be aware of this if you expose it externally.
-An API token feature is planned to be added soon.
+The API is secured with an API KEY that is passed in the header for each request.
+The API KEY is defined as an ENV variable and must be passed on all requests except the call to the API metadata.

 # Pre-requisites